-As part of a coordinated humanitarian response during and after a natural disaster or in times of conflict, investing in health care and services is critical to saving millions of lives.
-U.S. funding provides essential health care, such as emergency medical interventions, nutritional support, and access to clean water and sanitation, and prevents the outbreak of diseases.
-Strategic, timely, and effective action by the U.S. humanitarian and health funding agencies — including USAID/OFDA, PRM, and CDC — has allowed lifesaving interventions to reach millions of people throughout the world.
-In 2015 alone, the U.S. government provided $1.1 billion in direct support for emergency health programs.
+As part of a coordinated humanitarian response during and after a natural disaster or in times of conflict, investing in health care and services is the key to saving millions of lives.
+U.S. funding provides essential health care, such as emergency medical interventions, nutritional support, and access to clean water and sanitation.
+Strategic, timely, and effective action by the U.S. humanitarian and health funding agencies — including OFDA, PRM, and CDC — has allowed lifesaving interventions to reach millions of people throughout the world.
+In 2017 alone, the U.S. government provided $1.6 billion for disaster response activities.

-The U.S. is also committed to responding to outbreaks of infectious disease, most recently during the Ebola epidemic in West Africa and Zika globally.
-Currently, only one-third of countries are prepared to prevent, detect, and respond to these global risks.
-The U.S. has committed to improving the health systems of developing countries to prevent these future disasters from occurring abroad and within the U.S.
+The United States is also committed to responding to outbreaks of infectious disease, most recently during the epidemics of Ebola in West Africa and Zika worldwide.
+Currently only one-third of countries are prepared to prevent, detect, and respond to these global risks.
+The United States is also invested in improving the health systems of developing countries to help prevent and contain future outbreaks abroad and domestically.

-While many emergencies cannot be predicted or prevented, the resulting loss of life can be reduced through appropriate mitigation and preparedness efforts.
-The U.S. should remain steadfast in its leadership role of building resilient health systems in low-income countries, responding quickly and efficiently when emergencies occur, and coordinating and supporting efforts in post-emergency recovery.
-Since many issues arising from emergencies require longer-term solutions, the U.S. has supported countries after initial disasters to help address the most critical health needs and strengthen the recovery phase.
+While many emergencies can never be perfectly predicted or entirely prevented, the resulting loss of life can be greatly reduced through appropriate mitigation and preparedness efforts.
+The United States should remain steadfast in its leadership role of helping to build resilient health systems in low-income countries, responding quickly and efficiently when emergencies occur, and coordinating and supporting efforts in post-emergency recovery.
+Since many issues arising from large-scale emergencies require long-term solutions, the United States should also continue supporting countries after the initial disaster period to help address the most critical health needs and shorten the recovery phase.